This page collects material on my course on System Programming and Scripting.

 Purpose and Learning Objectives

-The purpose of the Course F21SC System Programming and Scripting is to deepen the understanding of a range of programming languages and to obtain a critical understanding of the outstanding features of each of the languages.
+The purpose of the Course F21SC Industrial Programming is to deepen the understanding of a range of programming languages and to obtain a critical understanding of the outstanding features of each of the languages.
 In doing so, it provides advanced programming language skills, exercised through a series of courseworks.
 In particular, this course conveys the idea of scripting languages acting as glueware between components of existing software systems in order to build large systems.

 Learning Objectives: